guibbers/guibbers/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at an EdTech called "Jovens Gênios"
+- 🔭 I’m currently working at an EdTech called "Jovens Gênios" as a Jr. Fullstack Developer.
-- 🌱 I’m currently learning Vue.js
-- 📫 How to reach me: guiatorres8@gmail.com

 <div align="center">
   <a href="https://github.com/guibbers">